How to Plan a Succesful Webinar

 “But, I did that once before, and it was a hit.”

 No, it wasn’t.
 Okay, maybe it was, but that is not a recipe for success.
 That’s not how companies who rely on webinars to generate leads and revenue do it in a repeatable fashion.

-If you are expecting people to attend your live webinar you need to be considerate of the timing.
-For instance, if your target audience is national, or international, you need to consider the time zones by finding a time that works for everyone or by running multiple events to accommodate your audience.
+If you expect people to attend your live webinar, you need to consider the timing.
+For instance, if your target audience is national or international, you need to consider the time zones by finding a time that works for everyone or running multiple events to accommodate your audience.

 If you don’t promote your webinar, don’t expect any attendees.
 And if you’re only promoting it to your existing contact lists, don’t expect any new leads.

 Promoting your webinar is a multi-prong approach.
 You should be using social media, paid social and display ads, content marketing, and email marketing to drive traffic to your registration/landing page.

 Learn more about the marketing services that can make your webinar a kick-ass success.